May 6, 2022Review Recipe

 Zucchini gratin is a simple yet elegant side dish made with sauteed zucchini in a flavorsome cheese sauce.
 A tasty alternative to potato gratin, it’s easy to make in just a single skillet.
 The whole family will love this dish, even your picky eaters.

-We like to serve this cheesy zucchini gratin with meats like pork tenderloin or grilled chicken breast, although it would also go perfectly with a fish or vegetarian main dish.
+We like to serve this cheesy zucchini gratin with meats like Parmesan Pork Chops or grilled chicken breast, although it would also go perfectly with a fish or vegetarian main dish.
 We have easy recipes for both to help you out including salmon, mac and cheese or baked ziti.

 ZUCCHINI GRATIN INGREDIENTS